 Each spring, the call for nominations is announced by the Chair of the Committee on International Programs.
 Committee members review all nomination packages and announce a recipient at the Global Engagement Exposition.

 Any full-time faculty or EHRA professional may select one individual for nomination.
 The members of the University Standing Committee on International Programs will review all nominees and make the final decision regarding award selections.
-Send the following materials to the Office of International Affairs at firstname.lastname@example.org:
+Within the nomination form, please submit the following attached materials:

-- Nominee’s Curriculum Vitae – should emphasize the impact that the nominee’s international activities have had on the NC State Community or the world.
+- Nominee’s curriculum vitae – should emphasize the impact that the nominee’s international activities have had on the NC State community or the world and be limited to two pages

 All nominees and award recipients will be honored at the Global Engagement Exposition.